 Yellow rattle plants are recognized by the serrated, dark-veined leaves and its stems, which are marked with black spots.
 Bright yellow, tube-shaped blooms appear from late spring until autumn.

 Yellow Rattle Control

 Yellow rattle is an annual plant that blooms in summer and goes to seed in autumn.
 The seeds, which have lain dormant throughout the winter, germinate in spring.

 The best way to manage yellow rattle is to mow or pull the plant before it blooms.
 If the plant blooms, mow it well before the flowers go to seed.
 Once the plant drops its seeds on the soil, it becomes very difficult to control.

-Although herbicides aren’t recommended in the home garden, you may be able to kill yellow rattle by spraying the plant carefully with a product containing glyphosate, which is relatively safe when applied properly.
+Although herbicides aren’t recommended in the home garden, you may be able to kill yellow rattle by spraying the plant carefully with a product containing glyphosate.
 However, getting rid of the plant may require several repeat applications.

 Read the label carefully before you begin.
 Spray the plant on a quiet day to prevent spray drift.
 If you accidentally spray a nearby garden plant, rinse the spray from the plant immediately.